 ...if you're looking for nightlife

 Pemuteran's a pretty quiet town.
-It does cater to tourists, and its main street is lined with various restaurants, warungs and dive shops, but this growth has been careful and there's no tacky, touristy vibe here.
+It does cater to tourists, and its main street is lined with various restaurants, warungs and dive operators, but this growth has been careful and there's no tacky, touristy vibe here.
 There is not really any nightlife to speak of, but on Sunday afternoons from 5pm Kalimasada band plays Western, Reggae and Indonesian covers at Reef Seen, a resort on the beach.

 ...if you want to snorkel